-I am a board member of the International Society for Dialectology of German (IGDD) also committing myself to the promotion of young scholars in Dialectology (Forum Sprachvariation).
+I am a member of the board of the International Society for Dialectology of German (IGDD) and am committed to supporting the next generation of researchers.

 The Ends of the Humanities.
 University of Luxembourg: Melusina Press.
 Together with Till Dembeck, Georg Mein und Johannes Pause.
 Link

 Memberships and engagements

 |NexusLinguarum||European network for Web-centered linguistic data science (COST action; MC substitute)|

 |SFB DiÖ||Deutsch in Österreich (Associate Member)|